erikdubois/AntergosCinnamon/README.md

 Plank is installed via the main scripts.

-If you want to install 100+ plank themes, you need to run this script :
+If you want to install 100+ plank themes, you need to run the script.

-	plank-themes-vx.sh

 Find plank in the menu and start it. <b>CTRL + Right-click</b> on the plank and choose preferences and put in on top.